iterative/mlem.ai/content/docs/gto/index.md

 # GTO Documentation

-**GTO** is a tool for creating an Artifact Registry in your Git repository.
-One of the special cases we would like to highlight is creating a [Machine Learning Model Registry](/doc/use-cases/model-registry).
+**GTO** (Git Tag Ops) is a tool for creating an Artifact Registry in your Git repository.
+An important special case is a [Machine Learning Model Registry](/doc/use-cases/model-registry).

-Such a registry serves as a centralized place to store and operationalize your artifacts along with their metadata; manage model life-cycle, versions & releases, and easily automate tests and deployments using GitOps.
+Such a registry serves as a centralized place to store and operationalize your artifacts along with their metadata; manage artifact's life-cycle, versions & releases, and easily automate tests and deployments using GitOps.

 <cards>